Downloading and running the node

 You can connect to other nodes before obtaining a full database by providing the --sync_from_genesis

 flag: it will start with the genesis and perform a full sync by using data from other nodes.
-Note that in most cases it will be slower than using the default way with the DB snapshot.
+Note that it will be significantly slower than using the default way with the DB snapshot.

 Your node is now connected to the Aleph Zero Testnet and is able to communicate with other nodes and receive blocks.